UKPLab/sentence-transformers/examples/applications/semantic-search/README.md

-## ElasticSearch
+## Elasticsearch
-Starting with version 7.3, [ElasticSearch](https://www.elastic.co/elasticsearch/) introduced the possibility to index dense vectors and to use to for document scoring.
-Hence, we can use ElasticSearch to index embeddings along the documents and we can use the query embeddings to retrieve relevant entries.
+Starting with version 7.3, [Elasticsearch](https://www.elastic.co/elasticsearch/) introduced the possibility to index dense vectors and to use to for document scoring.
+Hence, we can use Elasticsearch to index embeddings along the documents and we can use the query embeddings to retrieve relevant entries.

-An advantage of ElasticSearch is that it is easy to add new documents to an index and that we can store also other data along with our vectors.
+An advantage of Elasticsearch is that it is easy to add new documents to an index and that we can store also other data along with our vectors.
 A disadvantage is the slow performance, as it compares the query embeddings with all stored embeddings.
 This has a linear run-time and might be too slow for large (>100k) corpora.

 For further details, see [semantic_search_quora_elasticsearch.py](semantic_search_quora_elasticsearch.py).